fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-scatter-chart.md

 Let's create a chart which compares the admission rate (in percent) with the average annual returns on degree (in percent) for five majors and over a period of 20 years.

-The JSON structure of the chart is:

-CODE SNIPPET

 To create a zoom scatter chart, set the `type` attribute to `zoomscatter`.
 Rest of the data structure is same as that of previous created charts.
 Some of the attributes used to create a zoom scatter chart are:

 * `id` attribute sets the unique id for the data plot.